 - The improved success rate seen following blastocyst biopsy and comprehensive chromosomal analysis is mainly due to the benefit of transferring chromosomally normal embryos

-- There is probably some additional benefit derived from transferring the embryos in a frozen thawed cycle rather than in a stimulated cycle
+- In some women there is some additional benefit derived from transferring the embryo(s) in a frozen thawed cycle rather than in a stimulated cycle

 Which couples should we be offering aneuploidy screening to?

 - This is currently an evolving issue in the field of reproductive medicine

 - Women over (about) 35 years old that are doing IVF

 - Patients at any age that have failed multiple IVF cycles.
 They want answers about why they are failing.
 They also want to know what to do in order to improve their chances to have a baby.
 PGS sometimes provides answers.

 - PGS can also can provide a "weeding out" of the abnormal embryos.
 For example, if one embryo out of 6 is chromosomally normal and 5 out of 6 are abnormal - we transfer the one normal embryo and should have a very good chance for a baby.

 - Anyone that wants to use this technology to screen their embryos in order to transfer one that tests as chromosomally normal - and therefore has a high chance to implant and make a baby

 Another issue is cost.
 PGD costs in the US vary from about $3000-$9000 plus all other associated IVF costs.
 There are PGD related costs associated with the embryo biopsy procedure itself and there are also costs involved for the genetics laboratory performing the chromosomal analysis on the cells.